Guide to FOGO: The Fear of Going Out

 Behavioral symptoms of agoraphobia may include:

-- Avoiding public places or situations where you have to leave your home.
+- Avoiding public places or situations where they have to leave their home.

-- Only going places with someone you trust.
+- Only going places with someone they trust.

-- Not leaving your home for an extended amount of time.
+- Not leaving their home for an extended amount of time.

-- Avoiding going places that are far away from your home.
+- Avoid going places that are far away from their home.

 Cognitive symptoms of agoraphobia may include: